4 Sources

 1

 .
-Srikanth Velamakanni, chief executive at Fractal Analytics and chairperson of Nasscom, emphasized that "systems like Mythos demonstrate that releasing highly capable models without stringent safety frameworks can pose serious national security threats"1
+Srikanth Velamakanni, chief executive at Fractal Analytics and chairperson of Nasscom, emphasized that systems like Mythos demonstrate that releasing highly capable models without stringent safety frameworks can pose serious national security threats, calling for proactive governance rather than simply attempting to contain AI development1

 .
-Infosys CEO Salil Parekh acknowledged that Mythos was "exposing more vulnerabilities than one thought possible previously," while also noting it could create opportunities to help clients address these weaknesses2
+Infosys CEO Salil Parekh told analysts that Mythos was "exposing more vulnerabilities than one thought possible previously," while also noting it could lead to new opportunities to help clients address vulnerabilities2

 .Summarized by